TheNathannator/PlasticBand/Docs/_Templates/Xbox One Base.md

 - Byte 4: Left rumble motor strength
 - Byte 5: Right rumble motor strength
 - Byte 6: Rumble duration
-  - The exact unit of this value is unknown.
+  - Unsure of the exact unit for this value.
   - Typically `0xFF` for instantaneous rumble effects.
 - Byte 7: Activation delay
-  - The exact unit of this value is unknown.
+  - Unsure of the exact unit for this value.
   - Typically `0x00` for instantaneous rumble effects.
 - Byte 8: Number of times to repeat
   - Typically `0xEB` for instantaneous rumble effects.